lrslab/nanoCEM/docs/output_format.md

 ## Result file from current_event_magnifier

-The `current_feature.csv` file will be output and mismatch information will be recorded.
+The `current_feature.csv` file will be output and current feature information will be recorded.

 | Column name       |Description|
 |------------|------------|